-Are you interested in incorporating morning meetings into your daily classroom routine?
+So if you are interested in incorporating morning meetings into your daily classroom routine?
 This is a golden opportunity to build meaningful relationships with your students.
-I have to admit, I was skeptical at first and just didn't know when I would carve out time to implement this special time.
+I have to admit, I was skeptical at first and just didn't know when I would carve out time to implement a new activity.

-Morning Meetings or class meetings are a great solution to building a classroom community.
+Morning meetings or class meetings are a great tool to help build a classroom community.
 How do you know if you need to build up your classroom community?
 Here are a few questions to consider...What type of relationship do you have with your students?
-How well do you know your students not considering academics?
+How well do you know your students (not considering academics)?
 Do your students trust you?
-Are students clear of your rules and expectations and do they work towards achieving your expectations?
+Are students clear on your rules and expectations and do they work toward achieving your expectations?
 Is your classroom chaotic and full of noise and disruptions that hinder student learning?
-If you answered yes, you should consider incorporating these activities into your classroom.
+If your answers aren't what you'd like them to be, you should consider incorporating these activities into your classroom.

 Take time to invest in your students.
-You have one school year with them, do not take that time for granted.
-Build and pour into building relationships with your students.
+You have one school year with them; do not take that time for granted.
+Build relationships with your students.
 These activities offer great opportunities to build meaningful relationships with students.
-Plus your students get to know you as well.
+Plus, your students will get to know you as well.

-ONLINE TEACHER TIP: Morning Meeting is perfect for online learning.
-This time will help you the teacher learn more about your students while building and growing a relationship.
-Enjoying this time with students each day will help with the kindness and concern that is easily offered when you are face to face like in the classroom.
+ONLINE TEACHER TIP: Morning meetings are perfect for online learning.
+This time will help you, the teacher, learn more about your students while building and growing a relationship.
+Enjoying this time with students each day is a great way to show your kindness and concern.

-Morning Meetings are a great chance to review if things aren't going well.
-If students are forgetting to write their names on their paper or getting up without raising their hands, use this time to discuss with your class.
-Teach students a variety of character traits, kindness, respect, responsibility, etc. If you are looking for upper elementary morning meeting ideas, think about what your students need.
-I teach in a low-economics area so discussions about showing kindness, offering a helping hand, how to handle money, showing respect, are all important.
-You know your students and aware of their needs so use this time to neuter your class.
+Morning Meetings are a great chance to review things that aren't going well.
+If students are forgetting to write their names on their paper or getting up without raising their hands, use this time to discuss those issues with your class.
+This time is also great for teaching students a variety of character traits, such as kindness, respect, responsibility, etc. If you are looking for upper elementary morning meeting ideas, think about what your students need.
+I teach in a low-economics area, so discussions about showing kindness, offering a helping hand, how to handle money, and showing respect are all important.
+You know your students and are aware of their needs, so use this time to nurture your class.

 ONLINE TEACHER TIP: If you are teaching online, don't worry!
-Each greeting mentioned in the picture above can certainly be applied in an online classroom.
+Each greeting mentioned in the picture above can certainly be applied to an online classroom.
 My advice would be to ask students to choose one of the greetings that doesn't require a partner and use it.
-Then say after I count to 3, greet someone.
+Then, say, "After I count to 3, greet someone."
 If you are using Zoom, you may want to unmute students for greetings.
 On the other hand, if you are teaching students to quietly greet each other or want this to be a structured time, mute students until they get the hang of it.

-Here is where you can customize Morning Meetings Activities.
-You can choose a read aloud, Morning Meeting Question for students to answer, partner activities, team building activities, discuss character traits or have open discussions about current content or world events.
-The choice is really up to you and the sky's the limit.
+Here is where you can customize morning meetings activities.
+You can choose a read aloud, morning meeting question for students to answer, partner activities, team building activities, or you can discuss character traits or have open discussions about current content or world events.
+The choice is really up to you, and the sky's the limit.
 You know what would work best for your students and for your schedule.
 Adapt as needed.

 Be consistent!
 Morning meetings can be so effective!
 However, you have to be consistent to get the full benefit.
 There is no magic amount of time either.
 Do what works best for your class schedule and students.
-I usually spend 5 minutes checking in with my students, 15-minute activity, and 5 minutes wrapping it up.
-Again, customize your time to benefit you.
+I usually spend 5 minutes checking in with my students, do a 15-minute activity, and spend 5 minutes wrapping it up.
+Again, customize your time to benefit you and your students.

-Turn your Morning Meeting Questions into one of the most important parts of your day.
+Turn your morning meeting questions into one of the most important parts of your day.
 Think character traits, social emotional learning, life skills, etc. Consider topics and have conversations that will help students in their future life.
 Give examples, situations, and scenarios for students to think through.
-These questions do not have to be heavy unless you feel that is needed and I would suggest when you feel the timing works, throw in heavy topics to discuss.
+These questions do not have to be heavy, unless you feel that is needed.
+I would suggest that you throw in heavy topics to discuss when you feel the timing works.